Integrate your test suite with BrowserStack

 The parallelsPerPlatform

-property determines the number of parallel threads to be executed.
-BrowserStack’s SDK runner will select the best strategy based on the configured value.
+property determines the number of parallel threads to execute.
+BrowserStack’s SDK runner selects the best strategy based on the configured value.

 Example 1: If you have configured 3 platforms and set parallelsPerPlatform